 - Now, take a 1 cup of gram flour (besan), add fresh coriander leaves, 1/2 tbsp of baking soda 1\2 tbsp of red chilli powder, coriander powder, chopped green chilli and salt as per your taste

-- Then add required amount of water into the gram flour and make smooth consistency batter.
+- Then add the required amount of water into the gram flour and make a smooth consistency batter.

 - Now, dip cauliflower floret into the batter.